OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 There are three meters for Natural Gas that receive data in three different units:

 1) cubic meters of gas that measures the amount of gas for energy
-2) BTU that also measure energy
+2) BTU meters that also measure energy
-3) US dollar to measure cost.
+3) US dollar meters to measure cost.

 This was done to show the generality of the system.
 For the first unit type, a site may have a meter to measure the quantity of gas consumed (Natural Gas in cubic meters).
 For the second unit type, a site might have a different meter on a different line to measure the quantity of Natural Gas in BTU.
 Both the Natural Gas in cubic meters and BTU record energy.
 This shows a site can have meters that measure in different units for the same type of item (natural gas here).
 This setup allows recording the original values in a simple way so special software is not needed to convert meter data to required OED units that are the same for all meters of the same type (energy here).
 It also means that meter data exported from OED will be the original meter data values.
 For the third unit type, the site may also manually load in cost data for the natural gas (Natural Gas in US dollar).
 This would be the actual cost from the utility and not a set cost (such as the conversion of Natural Gal in cubic meters to US dollar).
 The former is likely to be more accurate and may include fixed costs.
 Note the conversions given still allow the other two Natural Gas meters for energy to be converted to cost at a fixed rate.
 Though it might not be common at a site, the one in BTU converts to Euro and the one in cubic meters converts to US dollar.
 Though it is likely the cost for both types of meters would lead to the same overall cost for a given quantity of gas, this is not required.
 Since another conversion from US dollar ⟷ Euro is given, you can combine these two as either US dollar or Euro using chained conversions.